VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 Use these variables only if your data source already gives coordinates or if you deliberately want coordinate-driven reconstruction.

 ### 1.4 Advanced optional variables

+These variables are usually not the first thing to measure.
+They are useful when you already have a working reconstruction and want to make it more faithful or more constrained.

 | Variable family | Purpose |
 | --- | --- |